Explore Mongolia's Vast Wilderness

 Accommodation: Stay in nearby towns or camp in the surrounding countryside.

-Regional Specialties: Experience the local hospitality with traditional Mongolian tea and snacks.
+Specialties: Experience local hospitality with traditional Mongolian tea and snacks.

-Accommodation: Book well in advance in Ulaanbaatar or stay in ger camps if attending regional Naadam events.
+Accommodation: Book well in advance in Ulaanbaatar or stay in ger camps if attending regional events.

 Budget Travel